 GDPR Awareness

 This course is for anyone who handles personal data as part of their job.
-The course teaches learners how to process data under the General Data Protection Regulation (GDPR).
-Learners will understand the meaning of regulations and how to follow these rules when keeping customers data.
+The course teaches you how to process data under the General Data Protection Regulation (GDPR).
+Upon completion, you will understand the meaning of the regulations and how to follow these rules when controlling data.

 GDPR Awareness Course Outline